TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 So what did we learn?

-1. Drogon, at the moment, does not sandbox or properly sanitise CSP content.^[At the time of writing, I'm using Drogon 1.9.1.]
+1. Drogon, at the moment, does not sandbox or properly sanitise CSP content.^[At the time of writing, I'm using Drogon version 1.9.1.]
 This is by design, since CSPs inherently contain trusted content.
 2. There are three main ways to achieve RCE on a DVL-enabled Drogon server.
 And this comes with the prerequisite of file-write privileges.
    1. RCE via Rendered CSP
    2. RCE via Init Section